 Choosing a wick

 The wick you use depends on the size of your candle.
-Here's what we recommend for the wicks we carry:
+Here's what we recommend for the ones we carry:

 - Cd-12 Wick - candle diameter 2.5-3"